awslabs/aws-athena-query-federation/athena-example/README.md

 {
     /**
      * Used to read the row data associated with the provided Split.
      * @param constraints A ConstraintEvaluator capable of applying constraints form the query that request this read.
+The engine will push down whatever
+     *          your MetadataHandler says the connector supports via the doGetDataSourceCapabilities method.
      * @param spiller A BlockSpiller that should be used to write the row data associated with this Split.
      *                The BlockSpiller automatically handles chunking the response, encrypting, and spilling to S3.
      * @param recordsRequest Details of the read request, including:
      *                           1. The Split
      *                           2. The Catalog, Database, and Table the read request is for.
-     *                           3. The filtering predicate (if any)
+     *                           3. The Constraints (if any), which include:
+                                        - simple filtering predicates
+                                        - complex expressions
+                                        - aggregation clauses
+                                        - order by clauses
+                                        - limit clause
      *                           4. The columns required for projection.
      * @param queryStatusChecker A QueryStatusChecker that you can use to stop doing work for a query that has already terminated
      * @note Avoid writing >10 rows per-call to BlockSpiller.writeRow(...) because this will limit the BlockSpiller's